looptribe/paytoshi-faucet/README.md

 ```
 * Visit your faucet.
 A wizard will create the admin password and populate the database.
 * Customize your faucet in your admin area.

-## Work in progress
-* Diagnostics script
-* Detection system for systems that does not support TLS connections (needed by CloudFlare).

 ## Contributing
 When contributing code to Paytoshi Faucet, you must follow its coding standards.